S. 1032: Major Richard Star Act

 Covers Chapter 61 disability retirees

-The bill specifically includes service members retired for disability under chapter 61 of title 10, a group that has often been excluded from broader concurrent receipt rules.
+It specifically includes service members retired for disability under chapter 61, a group often excluded from broader concurrent receipt rules because many leave service before completing a full career.

 4